RamdlanFaqih/RamdlanFaqih/README.md

 - 🌱 I’m currently graduated from **Pijar Camp Fullstack Web & Mobile Developer Batch 14**

-- 👨‍💻 All of my projects are available at [https://ramdlanfaqih.github.io/portofolio-web/#portofolio](https://ramdlanfaqih.github.io/portofolio-web/#portofolio)
+- 👨‍💻 All of my projects are available at [My Web Portofolio](https://ramdlanfaqih.github.io/portofolio-web/#portofolio)

 - 📫 How to reach me **ramfaqih@gmail.com**